Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 When the VM's status changes from RESIZE to VERIFY_RESIZE you can confirm or revert your action, just click again on the **Actions** icon and select one of the additional options - **Confirm resize** or **Revert resize**:
 ![](../../../assets/images/vms/9-vm.png?classes=border,shadow)

 If you confirm resizing, the selected virtual machine will be resized after a few minutes and its status will be ACTIVE.
-Also, you can resize Virtual Machine from this *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon.
+Also, you can resize Virtual Machine from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.

 ## Delete Virtual Machine
 To delete Virtual Machine do the following: